jcustenborder/csid-connect-k8s/README.md

 ### IllegalStateException thrown while waiting for tasks config

 You might see an exception that looks something like this.
 There is currently an issue with the operator SDK that is causing this.
 It can be ignored and will be resolved soon.
+Specifically this [issue](https://github.com/java-operator-sdk/java-operator-sdk/issues/1175) needs to be resolved

 ```text
 [2022-08-26 21:21:17,897] ERROR Error during event processing ExecutionScope{ resource id: ResourceID{name='test', namespace='kafka-connect-poc'}, version: 17314} failed. (io.javaoperatorsdk.operator.processing.event.ReconciliationDispatcher)